edfm-tum/SVD/docs/module_wind.md

 ## Configuration

 The module is configured in the [project file](project_file.md).\
-In addition to the `enabled` and `type` setting, the fire module has the following settings:
+In addition to the `enabled` and `type` setting, the wind module has the following settings:

 -